alicegraziosi/semaphore/README.md

-﻿# `semaphore` — a web based tool for LOD visualization
+﻿# `semaphore` — a web based tool for LOD customizable visualization

 ## Getting Started

-To get you started you can simply clone the `semaphore` repository and install the dependencies:
+To get you started you can simply clone the `semaphore` repository and install the dependencies.

 ### Prerequisites